rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/03-tokenfactory.md

 :::note Note
 Why did it add extra data to the token?

-Imagine we have 2 people, both named John.
-If we only use the name John, how do we know which John we are talking about?
-We need to add more information to the name to make it unique.
+Imagine there are 2 people, both named John.
+If only the name John is used, which John is it talking about?
+More information must be added to the name to make it unique.
 This is the same concept, but with tokens.
-The extra data is added to ensure the token is unique while we can still contain the same base name.
-With tokenfactory, we place the creators name in the token.
+The extra data is added to ensure the token is unique while it can still contain the same base name.
+With tokenfactory, the creators name is placed in the token.
 Read more about [naming collisions](https://en.wikipedia.org/wiki/Naming_collision).
 :::